giftnix/node-radial/README.md

 ## CHANGELOG

+- **0.4.10:** Improve checks for optional fields like Address and Telephone on fraud assessment.
 - **0.4.9:** Add functionality to use `SolutionType` field in PayPal SetExpress.
 - **0.4.8:** Debug logs for settlement submission.
 - **0.4.7:** Test for optional params in risk reply.